AltahhanAi/Data_Science/docs/content/unit4/04_01e_Gradient_decent.md

     Return the final solution $\mathbf{w}$

 Stochastic gradient descent, especially the minim-batch version is an excellent tool to tackle large-scale learning and has received recently a considerable attention.
 Large scale learning is learning from a large dataset with a huge amount of instances available.
 In such a case, we cannot expect to train on the whole dataset because it way beyond a single machine capabilities or even the capabilities a medium cluster of machines.
 Stochastic gradient descent is an excellent tool because it allows us to simply tackle as much as we can digest in our available hardware.
-Of course there are many augmentation to the simple (vanilla) SGD in terms of cleverer selection of the data to be processed which goes beyond the basic form presented here.
+Of course there are many augmentations to the simple (vanilla) SGD in terms of cleverer selection of the data to be processed which goes beyond the basic form presented here.
 At the same time, parallelisation techniques can be employed to promote efficient parallelised implementation of amortised complexity of $\mathcal{O}\left(\log _{r} N\right)$ where $N$ is the dataset size or the size of the processed data that can be pulled from a data lake or a data centre and $r$ is the number of parallel processors available to the algorithm.

 It should be stressed here also that SGD is sensitive to feature scaling and it is recommend to scale or normalise all features of the our data to avoid one feature overwhelming other features by its high values that do not vary that much as we have discussed in unit1.
 The simplest way is to scale by dividing over the max value of the feature, or to subtract the minimum and divide by the difference between the minimum and the maximum of the feature.
 We get the min and max either by looking into the dataset or by understanding the domain of the feature what are those would.
 Consulting domain experts who works with the data is also useful to understand the nature of the dataset that we are tackling.

 For further reading, see Prateek et al's paper on <a href="https://www.jmlr.org/papers/volume18/16-595/16-595.pdf" target="_blank">Parallelizing Stochastic Gradient Descent for Least Squares Regression: Mini-batching, Averaging, and Model Misspecification</a>.

 The above algorithm can be easily adapted when we are dealing with a data stream, all what we need to do is to accumulate $\mathbf{X}_{\tau}$ as the data arrives until it is of the required size $b$, and we can even vary the size $b$ itself between different iterations, these have not been shown to keep the algorithm simple and to concentrate on a basics of the vectorised minim-batch is left to you as an exercise.
-Not that when $b=N$ the algorithm goes back to a vectorised batch stochastic gradient descent which can be applied when the dataset size permits.
-The resultant weights are still an approximation even if it might be very close to the optimum solution $\mathbf{w}^{*}$.
+Note that, when $b=N$ the algorithm goes back to a vectorised batch stochastic gradient descent which can be applied when the dataset size permits, the resultant weights are still an approximation even if it might be very close to the optimum solution $\mathbf{w}^{*}$.

 To summarise, we emphasise here, contrary to what one might expect, stochastic and mini-batch stochastic gradient descent converge faster that batch gradient descent in practice.
 This is due to several reasons.
 One reason is that both stochastic gradient algorithms infuse noise in the update which is quite useful to escape local minima.
 Another reason is that by nature stochastic algorithms are faster to execute and they execute several updates per clock time in comparison with batch gradient which keeps accumulating the gradients on the side until it sweeps through the whole training set.
 Assuming that the training set is finite but large, then the roughness of stochastic updates outperforms the more exactness of batch gradient.
 A third reason is that all gradient descents, even the batch one, do not point exactly to the global minimum instead they roughly point to a direction that will lead us to the minimum.
 Therefore, it does not make sense to spend a lot of computational power (as in the batch GD) to try to improve the gradient by considering more and more points until we consume the whole training set.
 Because even then the gradient is not quite right opposite to the direction of the minimum for complex loss function.
 Although linear regression loss function is quadratic and has a global minimum, nevertheless these issues can still be seen and you can examine them in the next exercise.